zowe/docs-site/docs/user-guide/ze-working-with-data-sets.md

    ![Filtering PDS members for a single PDS](../images/ze/ZE-filtering-a-specific-PDS.gif)

-## Sorting data set members
+## Sorting partitioned data set members

 Sort partitioned data set members in the **DATA SETS** tree view by member **Name**, **Date Modified**, or **User ID**.

-### Sorting all data set members under a specific profile
+### Sorting all partitioned data set members under a specific profile

 1. In the **DATA SETS** tree, click on the **Sort** icon to the right of a profile, or right-click on a profile and select the **Sort PDS members…** option.